Struggling to get interviews?

 Temporary Administrative Assistant – Kelly Services | March 20XX–Present

-- Pfizer: Providing administrative support for HR streamlining the onboarding process for 50+ new employees (September 20XX-Present)
+- Pfizer: Provide administrative support for HR streamlining the onboarding process for 50+ new employees (September 20XX–Present)

-- Apple: Assisted in organizing and coordinating corporate events resulting in successful execution with 100+ attendees (May 20XX-July 20XX)
+- Apple: Organized and coordinated corporate events resulting in successful execution with 100+ attendees (May 20XX–July 20XX)

 - Google: Managed office supply inventory and handled front desk operations (April–August 20XX)